Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 How To Store Coffee Beans Properly

-If your beans came in any other bag style, transfer them to an airtight container and then store the container in a cool, dark place.
+If your beans came in any other bag style, transfer them to an airtight container and store them in a cool, dark place.